 Welcome to my blog.
 It is new.
 I started it this summer.
-Its name was chosen as a representation of the dysfunction within and surrounding the autism community and my wish to see the great divide between multiple opposing forces end.
-I have taken to simply posting the words of others who I felt should be heard by those parents who are from my community.
+I ave taken to simply posting the words of others who I felt should be heard by those parents who are from my community.
 I am not a writer.
 My grammar is atrocious.
 English, you see is my second language.
 But I am representative of a demographic of parents who have kept silent.
 I wanted to help others understand there is a hope beyond the discord.
 Hope that, in the long run, has the potential to change the quality of life for both our children and the only adults who truly understand what it means to be autistic.

 Shannon Des Roches Rosa moderated a series of dialogs on The Thinking Person's Guide to Autism.
 But as I read each day's dialog, I felt outside the conversation.
 No one appeared to speak from the perspective of my community of parents.